Ragmaanir/microtest/README.md

 ## Development

-Run `bin/build` to run tests and generate `README.md` from `README.md.template` and generate the images of the test outputs (using an alpine docker image).
+Run `./cli readme` to run tests and generate `README.md` from `README.md.ecr` and generate the images of the test outputs (using an alpine docker image).